IbuChibu/canton-private-scanner/README.md

   choice.
 Other token-standard flows should be added only after their private event arguments are captured and understood.
 - DevNet can be slow during the hackathon.
 A connection timeout is not, by itself, evidence of a parser or persistence failure.
+On an existing database, a rights-verified persisted selection can continue streaming while the full directory refresh remains pending.

 The highest-value next step is to capture one real qualifying private transfer event for a submit-capable party pair, add it as a redacted fixture, and compare